cysouw/graphicalgrammar/text/other.md

 ### Hattala (1857) *Srovnávací mluvnice jazyka českého a slovenského* {#sec:hattala1857}

-Martin Hattala (1821-1903) was a Slowakian teacher in Bratislava and later Professor for Slavic languages in Prague.^[The Czech Wikipedia has a concise summary of his life and work with many references to original sources at https://cs.wikipedia.org/wiki/Martin_Hattala, accessed 14 May 2025.]
+Martin Hattala (1821-1903) was a Slowakian teacher in Bratislava and later professor for Slavic languages in Prague.^[The Czech Wikipedia has a concise summary of his life and work with many references to original sources at https://cs.wikipedia.org/wiki/Martin_Hattala, accessed 14 May 2025.]
 He has written extensively about the Czech and Slowak languages, but the only graphical analysis in his work appears in *Srovnávací mluvnice jazyka českého a slovenského* ['Comparative grammar of the Czech and Slovak languages', @hattala1857].
 However, I have not been able to access his earlier book called *Skladba jazyka českého* 'Syntax of the Czech language' from 1855, which might be relevant for the present context.

 Hattala was intimately familiar with the German grammatical literature.
 Specifically, in the preface of the *Srovnávací mluvnice* [@hattala1857: xvii] he cites Bauer (see [@sec:bauer1850]) and Mager (see [@sec:mager1840]), among many other scholars.
 For his syntactic analysis Hattala uses a strongly simplified *Periodenbild* [@hattala1857: 97-99].
 An example is shown in [@fig:hattala1857_99] for the sentence in [@next].
 He uses capitals for main clauses, lowercase letters for subordinate clauses, superscript numbers for multiple subordination and greek letters for non-finite subordinate clauses: